 If leveraged effectively, the QA function can be a gold mine of knowledge that can drive engagement, enhance the experience, and generally have a real positive impact right across the business.

 Over the past 30 years, we have developed a deep understanding of exactly what underpins a highly effective Quality Assurance Program, and we have identified 12 factors critical to success.

 Maximizing human interactions is vital to drive increased engagement and experience across channels.
 In our rush to automate everything, push Customers online, and reduce expensive human contact, we must not forget the value these interactions bring to our business.

 Every conversation with a Customer is a lot more than simply repeating words and phrases – it’s an opportunity to make a real connection; to build the human element.
 As humans, unlike machines (chatbots), we have the ability to be creative, intuitive, show real empathy, feeling, and understanding; to connect on a human level.

 So why is it important to get it right?

 Making emotional connections should be done intuitively and simply – humanly.

-Every interaction, whatever the duration, represents an opportunity to discover valuable information about your customers, identifying their challenges, wants, and needs.
+Every interaction, whatever the duration, represents an opportunity to discover valuable information about your customers, and identifying their challenges, wants, and needs.
 This knowledge, once identified, can provide you with actionable insight and intelligence that can be used to guide the conversation and help build more effective human connections.